 Technical Description: A layer with a value of 3 or less and chroma of 1 or less starting within 6 in.
 (15 cm) of the soil surface.
-At least 70 percent of the visible soil particles in the layer must be covered, coated, or masked with organic material.
+When viewed with a 10- or 15-power hand lens, at least 70 percent of the visible soil particles in this layer must be masked with organic material.
+When viewed without a hand lens, the material appears to be nearly 100 percent masked.
 Immediately below this layer, 5 percent or more of the soil volume has a value of 3 or less and chroma of 1 or less and the remainder of the soil volume has a value of 4 or more and chroma of 1 or less to a depth of 12 in.
 (30 cm) or to the spodic horizon, whichever is less.